JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 On the screen entitled _Change Bindings For Stormland on Oculus_ select _Stormland on Oculus_.

 You can select a pre-programmed binding.
-A binding is a list of which actions go with which buttons, what actions are bound to which buttons.
+A binding defines which actions are bound to which buttons.

 We can use the Official Binding for Revive/Index as a template and then edit it to fix the A buttons.
-I don't know why it's necessary to edit the Official Binding.
-It worked without editting a couple of times and then stopped, so now I edit the Binding manually.

 <img src="../assets/img/Stormland_on_oculus_edit_controller_bindings.png" class="img-responsive" alt="Stormland On Oculus Edit Controller Bindings" width="1000">